 Recipients are chosen by a vote of TJC faculty and staff.

-Rotary Young Citizens Award
+Rotary Young Citizens Awards

 The Rotary Young Citizens Award goes to two TJC sophomores each year, based on qualities including: dependability, service, honesty, courtesy, loyalty, leadership, sportsmanship and scholarship.
 They will each receive a $500 scholarship.

 Watson W. Wise Incentive Award

-Dickson was also named the recipient of the Watson W. Wise Incentive Award.
+Bryant was also named the recipient of the Watson W. Wise Incentive Award.

 The award goes to a TJC student who has exhibited the best in the virtues of industry, scholarship and student activity, and who plans to attend a senior university or college in the fall.